sonalirao14/ai-interview-app/README.md

 How It Works
 Instruction Screen: The app starts by displaying instructions on how to proceed with the interview.

 Permission Check Screen: The app prompts the user to allow access to their microphone, camera, and screen.
 These permissions are requested using the navigator.mediaDevices API.

 Question Screen: The app shows each question and plays the question's audio (if available).

 Answer Recording Screen: After each question, the user is given a chance to record their response in audio and video format.
 The recorded media chunks are sent to an API for saving.
-Loader Screen: Between questions, a loader screen is displayed while the app processes the data.

 Test Completion Screen: Once all the questions have been answered, the app displays a completion screen with results or next steps.

 Conclusion
 This AI Interview App provides a great platform to practice interviews with AI, offering an interactive and realistic mock interview experience.
 The app utilizes Next.js, Tailwind CSS, and TypeScript for efficient development and a responsive, user-friendly interface.